tchx84/Flatseal/README.md

 ## Usage

 Simply launch Flatseal and modify your applications permissions.
+Restart your application after making the changes.
 If anything goes wrong just press the reset button.

 ## Test it